bunup/templates/react-lib/CONTRIBUTING.md

 If you have any questions, please open an issue for discussion.

-Thank you for contributing to my-ts-lib!
+Thank you for contributing to my-react-lib!